 Course Introduction

-This course explains the theory behind Internal Controls and how they relate to other modules within eramba.
+This course explains the theory, implementation and operation of the Internal Controls module and how they relate to other modules within eramba.
 The course is structured in a particular way that will help you take things step by step.

-Initially, you need to understand what we mean by Internal Controls in eramba and what the key concepts and components of this module are.
-Then, we describe how the Internal Control module works alongside common features, such as notifications, automations, etc. You will need to complete those other guides to get a better overview of how they work.
+Initially, you need to understand what we mean by Internal Controls in Eramba and what the key concepts and components of this module are.
+Then, we describe how the Internal Control module works alongside common features, such as notifications, automations, etc. With sufficient background understanding, we will then cover the implementation and operation of the module.

 LLMs